BergenHCI/bergenhci.github.io/projects.md

 ## Simple API Server

-This repository contains a simplistic example of an API server and client that can be used by students to study client-server architecture, and for further development of prototypes.
+This repository contains a simplistic example of a Python-based API server and a JS client that can be used by students to study client-server architecture, and for further development of prototypes.

 [View code](https://github.com/BergenHCI/SimpleAPIServer)